OGGM/oggm.github.io/_posts/2017-12-18-3rd-workshop-announcement.md

-In addition to the hotel reservation (€79 per night per person in a double room including all meals, €89 for a single room), there will be a small conference fee to cover the other organization costs (exact amount to be announced, but probably no more than €100 per person).
+In addition to the hotel reservation (€79 per night per person in a double room including all meals, €89 for a single room), there will be a small conference fee to cover the other organisation costs (exact amount to be announced, but probably no more than €100 per person).

 ### Registration

-If you wish to participate to the workshop or if you have questions regarding the organization please send us an e-mail at _info [at] oggm.org_ **before January 12th, 2018**.
+If you wish to participate to the workshop or if you have questions regarding the organisation please send us an e-mail at _info [at] oggm.org_ **before January 12th, 2018**.

 ### Organisators